Finance Index

 ERP integration ensures executed FX rates post accurately to general ledger records, eliminating manual rate adjustments during reconciliation.
 The actual settlement rate used by payment providers flows back to the ERP, maintaining consistency between bank records and accounting systems.

-Rate posting includes both the FX conversion rate and any provider fees or spreads applied during execution.
-This comprehensive rate information enables accurate cost accounting and eliminates discrepancies between AP records and bank confirmations.
+Rate posting includes the FX conversion rate and related provider economics applied during execution where supported.
+This comprehensive rate information enables accurate cost accounting and reduces discrepancies between AP records, bank confirmations, and ERP postings.

 Common Misconceptions